 A social game called The Magical Girl Raising Project allows one in tens of thousands of people to be a "magical girl" — possessing extraordinary physical capabilities and looks, as well as special magical powers that set them apart from the rest of the human race.
 But one day, in a district containing 16 magical girls, the administration announces that it must halve the number of magical girls to solve the problem of magical energy.
 At first, the 16 magical girls race to collect more "magical candy" than their competitors, but the rules quickly become twisted, and it quickly becomes a murderous battle for survival among them.

-A Mahou Shoujo Ikusei Keikaku Review (First Four Episodes)
+A Mahou Shoujo Ikusei Keikaku Review (Nine Episodes)

 TL;DR: An action-packed Magical girl series in which they test what it means to be in an alliance.
 There’s more to it than meets the eye.